eddie-energy/architecture/arc42/05-building-block-view/components/interoperable-communication/regional-connectors/regional-connectors.md

 ---
 #### Regional Connectors

-The internal structure of each regional connector can be found in the following links:
+The internal structure of each regional connector are documented here:

 | Region | Section |